Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Empirical Application

-In the low-growth post-Financial crisis regime (the first and second columns of Figure~\ref{fig:girfplot}), the IPI decreases (increases) strongly at impact in response to a contractionary (expansionary) monetary policy shock.
-On average, the peak response is in the first period, and then the average response starts to slowly decay towards zero.\footnote{By zero, we mean the expected observation if all the shocks were random.
-Accordingly, by positive we mean expected observations larger than that and by negative expected observations smaller than that.} The confidence intervals show that with some of the starting values the peak effect occurs later, however.
-The effects seem to die out faster for an expansionary than a contractionary shock.
+Figure~\ref{fig:girfplot} presents the GIRFs $h=0,1,...,96$ months ahead computed for the identified monetary policy shock.
+The GIRFs to two-standard-error shocks are not reported for simplicity, since they seem similar to the GIRFs to one-standard-error shocks.
+In the post-Financial crisis Regime 1 (the left column in Figure~\ref{fig:girfplot}), the GIRFs to contractionary and expansionary shocks are practically identical.
+Output gap decreases strongly at impact in response to a contractionary monetary policy shock.
+On average, the peak response is in the first period, and then the response starts to slowly decay towards zero.
+The confidence intervals show that with some of the starting values the peak effect occurs later, however.
+The price level barely moves, but there is an insignificant permanent decrease.
+The oil price increases slightly for roughly fifteen months before it decreases persistently, and the response of the interest rate variable, in turn, is very persistent.
+The weak response of mixing weights of Regime 1 shows that the monetary policy shock has little effect on the regime switching probabilities.